 The thalamus is an oval mass of grey matter which forms the lateral wall of the 3rd ventricle; it extends from the interventricular foramen rostrally to the midbrain caudally.
-Laterally, it is related to the internal capsule (and through it to the basal ganglia), and dorsally to the body of lateral ventricle.
+Laterally, it is related to the internal capsule (and through it to the basal ganglia), and dorsally to the floor of lateral ventricle.
 Medially, it is frequently connected with its fellow of the opposite side through the massa intermedia (interthalamic connexus).
-Posteriorly, it presents three distinct eminences, the pulvinar, and the medial and lateral geniculate bodies.
+Posteriorly, it presents three distinct eminences, the pulvinar, and the medial and lateral geniculate bodies, these latter are the thalamic relay nuclei of hearing and vision respectively.

-The thalamus is largely composed of relay nuclei, which forward impulses either from the main sensory pathways or from suprasegmental levels on to the cerebral cortex.
-This it does by way of a number of thalamic radiations in the internal capsule.
+The thalamus is the principal sensory relay nucleus which projects impulses from the main sensory pathways onto the cerebral cortex.
+It does this via a number of thalamic radiations in the internal capsule.

 The blood supply of the thalamus is derived principally from the posterior cerebral artery through its thalamostriate branches, which pierce the posterior perforated substance to supply also the posterior part of the internal capsule.
+Thalamic damage by occlusion of this blood supply results in contralateral sensory loss of face and body.